dixe1/UsefulFunctions/console_writer/README.md

 - Set a delay between each character (`delayCh`) and after spaces (`delayS`)
 - Apply a color to the text (`color`)

-If color is not provided, the text will be printed without color (using the terminal’s default) If delays are not provided, both default to **20 ms**
+If color is not provided, the text will be printed without color (using the terminal’s default)␣␣ If delays are not provided, both default to **20 ms**

 ## Parameters